mustafaAbdou/auto24/README.md

 <h3>In charts page you have a statistics board which give you an overview to companies statistics in the last 6 months .</h3>

 > Vbs-list.php ----<mark>VBs List</mark>
-<p>have list of all Vbs you have in Database and you can have some filtering like  .</p>
+<p>Have list of all Vbs you have in Database and you can have some filtering like  .</p>

 <ul>
     <li>All</li>